Periodontal (Gum) Disease Treatment Massapequa Park • Long Island

 Scaling and Root Planing (Non-Surgical Treatment - Soft Tissue Management)

-The application of Arestin may be applied below the gum line to facilitate recovery from the infection.
-Arestin (minocycline hydrochloride) is placed directly into gingival pockets and actively kills the bacteria that thrive beneath the gum line.
+The application of Arestin may be applied below the gumline to facilitate recovery from the infection.
+Arestin (minocycline hydrochloride) is placed directly into gingival pockets and actively kills the bacteria that thrive beneath the gumline.
 It is applied immediately following scaling and root planing, offering antibiotic and anti-inflammatory benefits for up to 30 days after you leave our office.
 Clinical tests have also shown that Arestin promotes superior results as compared to scaling and root planing alone for up to three months after your treatment.

-Remember that scaling and root planing is different from a routine prophylaxis in that it addresses calculus and plaque beneath the gum tissue, further preventing a bacterial infection within the gingival pockets.
+Remember that scaling and root planing is different from routine prophylaxis in that it addresses calculus and plaque beneath the gum tissue, further preventing bacterial infection within the gingival pockets.
 Soft tissue management is a method that improves access to gingival pockets for more thorough cleaning, reducing treatment time and eliminating patient discomfort.

 Periodontal Maintenance